abramyk-mv/serverless-books-api/README.md

 **`POST - https://9mcsxpiynl.execute-api.us-east-1.amazonaws.com/dev/book/{bookUuid}/delete`**

-The API is used to delete a specific book from the table.
+The API is used to delete a specific book from the database.
 A result of successful `update` operation is an empty object.

 ## How to use API
 To test these APIs you need to have some tools that enables HTTP requests